theNewDynamic/oregonsadventurecoast.com/content/blog/why-track-field-fans-need-to-visit-oregon-s-adventure-coast.md

 [Click here for directions](https://www.oregonsadventurecoast.com/travelers-info/) and other important travel tips.
 Whether you are on the hunt for awe-inspiring landscapes, thrilling outdoor activities, prime shopping, fine dining, special events, or an evening of entertainment, Oregon’s Adventure Coast has it all, and more!
 Learn more about vacation ideas on our site, or reach out to us for help planning your next trip or family getaway.

 [Click here](https://www.oregonsadventurecoast.com/contact/) to contact Oregon’s Adventure Coast and start planning your trip today!

-\---------

-Editor's Note: As the developments in Coronavirus (COVID-19) continue to unfold, please follow the direction from our public health authorities including the CDC, Oregon Health Authority, and Coos Health & Wellness to protect yourself, our community and our visitors.

-If you are ready to travel, we are ready to welcome you back to Oregon’s Adventure Coast.
-However, if you are feeling ill or not comfortable traveling right now, we encourage you to stay home and stay healthy.
-Let’s all do our part to stop the spread of COVID-19.
-[Click here](https://www.oregonsadventurecoast.com/covid-19/) for more information.